The traditional Unix filesystem hierarchy is a bit complicated.

 git clone --depth=1 https://github.com/gobolinux/Recipes /Data/Compile/Recipes

 That said this isn’t required for software installation.
-Compile
+Compile will

 download a recipe when a compilation is requested.
 Doing Compile $pkg

-particular version may be chosen instead doing Compile $pkg $vers
+particular version may be chosen instead doing Compile $pkg $vers.

 Let’s see closer how recipes work.
-For example, the Recipe
+For example, the Recipe for

-(found in the directory ./File/5.39) is
+file/5.39 (found in the directory ./File/5.39) is

 TODO: Make PR to @gobolinux/Recipes